 Pretense Gen. 27: 42-46 CLICK TITLE FOR AUDIO

 Solomon discerned that his brother Adonijah wanted the kingdom when he pretended to want to marry Abishag [1 Ki 2:21-25].
-Jesus discerned that the Pharisees were trying to catch him when they pretended to compliment his teaching [Matt 22:15-18].
+Likewise, Jesus discerned that the Pharisees were trying to catch him when they pretended to compliment his teaching [Matt 22:15-18].
 They had ulterior motives.

-Saul’s pretense – Michal’s marriage to David – 1 Sam 18:20-27.
+Saul arranged Michal’s marriage to David – 1 Sam 18:20-27.
 Saul agreed that the man who killed Goliath would be his son-in-law [1 Sam 17:25].
 However, after the death of Goliath and the victory over the Philistines, the women ascribed to David more honor than the king [1 Sam 18:6-9].
 So, Saul reneged on the promise and gave his daughter, Merab, to someone else [1 Sam 18:19].
 Therefore, when Saul decided to give Michal to David, the pretense was that the king delighted in David and loved him.
 The truth was that he knew Michal would be a snare to him and he hoped that the Philistines would kill David.
 This was, indeed, a bad marriage.
 She ended up married to another man [2 Sam 3:13-16].
-She had no children [2 Sam 6:23].
-She had to raise her sister’s five children [2 Sam 21:8; 1 Sam 18:19].
+They had no children [2 Sam 6:23].
+Michal had to raise her sister’s five children [2 Sam 21:8; 1 Sam 18:19].
 And they ended up dead because Saul slew the Gibeonites contrary to the agreement made with Joshua when Israel entered Canaan [2 Sam 21:1; Jos 9:3, 15].

-David’s pretense – Sending for Uriah to hear the status of the war – 2 Sam 11:6-9.
+David sent for Uriah to hear the status of the war – 2 Sam 11:6-9.
 David slept with Bathsheba who was Uriah’s wife.
 She conceived [2 Sam 11:1-5].
 So, David sent for Uriah on the pretense that he wanted to get a report on the battle.
 In reality, he wanted Uriah to spend the night with Bathsheba to cover up his sin.
-Uriah didn’t comply with the king’s plan.
+However, Uriah didn’t comply with the king’s plan.
 And so, David instructed Joab to put Uriah in the hottest part of the battle and to send word when Uriah was dead.
 Thus, only Joab might suspect that something was up.